 Why won’t your garage door open?
-In our experience repairing garage doors in Roseville California and the Greater Sacramento area, we’ve seen pretty much every issue you can think of.
+In our experience repairing garage doors in Roseville California and the Greater Sacramento area, we’ve seen pretty much every repair issue you can think of.
 But every once in a while we’ll encounter something new — like a spider web infestation that blocked the photo eye of one garage door.
 Some problems are pretty easy to fix (we solved the spider web issue with a wet soapy rag).
 Others require a little more expertise.
-Here are some of the more common problems we’ve encountered over the years.
+Here are some of the more common garage door repair issues we’ve encountered over the years.

 Photo Eyes Are Out of Alignment